ev0x/mod-training/moderators/punishments.md

 * User sends mass pings \(@mentions\) and/or Private Messages to other server users
 * User spam-posts pictures \(including NSFW\)
 * User continues to trash DE, admins or mods after being warned once
-* User continues to post NSFW are being warned and receiving a softban
+* User continues to post NSFW after being warned and receiving a softban
 * User keeps advertising a discord server after receiving one warning and a kick
 * User keeps mic-spamming / disturbing voice chat after being warned and muted
 * User continues to break rules after receiving multiple warnings and punishments
-* User coming back with an alt account to start trouble or circumvent a previous ban \(please be careful! sometimes a user may seem like an alt but they are just members coming from warframe who are entirely new to discord.
+* User coming back with an alt account to start trouble or circumvent a previous ban \(please be careful! sometimes a user may seem like an alt but they are just members coming from Warframe who are entirely new to discord.
 Investigate first\)